How to recognize bone spur symptoms

-If you are experiencing an onset of pain and discomfort in the spine that lasts longer than a few days, you should consult your physician about the cause of your pain and the treatment options available to you.
+If you are experiencing an onset of bone spur symptoms in the spine that lasts longer than a few days, you should consult your doctor about the cause of your pain and the treatment options available to you.
+To learn more about these bony protrusions in the spine as well as methods that may be able to provide you with the lasting relief you have been searching for, read the following article.

 What is a bone spur?

-The name “bone spur” often inspires images of sharp pieces of bone, but in reality these growths are nothing more than small, smooth nubs that form near the facet joints of the spine.
+The term “bone spur” often inspires images of sharp pieces of bone.
+But in reality, these growths are nothing more than small, smooth nubs that form near the facet joints of the spine.
 Most commonly, the body creates bone spurs as a natural response to bone-on-bone contact or diminished bone mass in an effort to increase stability.
-In the spine, osteophytes (bone spurs) can be frequently found in or around a vertebral joint that has developed arthritis over time.
+In the spine, bone spurs can be frequently found in or around a vertebral joint that has developed arthritis over time.

 Treatment for a bone spur

-Typically, when a patient is experiencing bone spur symptoms, a physician will recommend a variety of treatments that are intended to lengthen and stretch the spinal column to relieve pressure on the pinched nerve that is causing the pain.
+Typically, when a patient is experiencing bone spur symptoms, a doctor will recommend a variety of treatments that are intended to lengthen and stretch the spinal column to relieve pressure on the compressed nerve that is causing the pain.
 Some of the most commonly recommended treatments include:

 - Physical therapy